-It controls the primitive funtions of the body essential to survival including breathing and heartt rate. the muscles used for speaking.
+It controls the primitive funtions of the body essential to survival including breathing and heartt rate.

 What makes autism autism?

 - Genetic condition influenced by the environment that causes the brain to have 'under or over connected' neurons. - Like a loose network of nerves that can't capture the complexity of the world (especially the social world). - This creates the tendency of the child toward repetition and the need to 'keep the world the same'. - The child with autism tends toward social self absorption and repetition.